 Can you imagine living on 100% renewable energy ?
 This poses formidable challenges to electrical grids in terms of quality of service and energy balance.
 Our goal is to propose solutions to these challenges, by inventing innovative methods that combine of information and communication technology with new electrical devices that can store energy.
 To reach this goal, we explore 4 complementary directions: monitoring, control, electric devices and cyber-security.

 We are building an innovative monitoring infrastructure on the EPFL campus grid.
 EPFL is the first in the world to deploy such a system.
 It comprises a reliable, autonomous communication network and tailor-made real-time control software.
-Today, four buildings are monitored with 5 medium voltage sensors and phasor measurement units (PMUs).
-See it live here (currently under maintenance).
+Today, six buildings are monitored by a state estimation process that is fed by 5 phasor measurement units (PMUs).
 We also keep an open record of all past measurements, for research purposes.

 We are developing a framework, called "Commelec", to control an electrical grid in real time, even if the grid has very little inertia, as is typical when there is a large amount of distributed generation.
 Its solves the problems of quality of service and energy balance without major investment.
 The framework provides a "Grid Operating System" that allows device controllers for intelligent buildings, e-car charging systems, etc. to be easily connected and provide real time support to the grid.
 More information...